pablo-abc/pablo.berganza.dev/resources/blog/2019-06-06-graphql-is-it-worth-the-switch/index.md

   * Cacheable endpoints help reduce the load on the server.
   * A layered system allows the client to pass by many intermediaries (e.g. authorization) while still interacting the same way with the server.

 Although the most common data format a REST API works with is JSON, if needed, a REST API may work with different ones (e.g. XML).
-Also, although most REST APIs available publicly are served over HTTP, but REST can theoretically be served over a different protocol.
+Also, although most REST APIs available publicly are served over HTTP, a REST API can theoretically be served over a different protocol.

-As you can see, a properly developed REST API comes with many benefits when it comes to client and server development, but there's also some caveats on all this:
+As you can see, a properly developed REST API comes with many benefits, but there's also some caveats on all this:

   * Since there's no clear standard (besides the six constraints) on how a REST API should behave, there's a lot of design choices that are up to the developer.
 This means that you won't necessarilly be able to interact with two REST APIs the same way.
-  * Unless proper filters are implemented, a REST endpoint may return a lot more information than the client needs.
+  * Unless proper filters are implemented on the server, a REST endpoint may return a lot more information than the client needs.
-  * Since REST endpoints are clearly divided by resources, in order to populate the information needed in a client view the client might need to do many requests to the serve.
+  * Since REST endpoints are clearly divided by resources, in order to populate the information needed in a client view the client might need to do many requests to the server.
   * Consistency is hard.
 The developing team must actively try to maintain consistency which means more effort when developing.
+It's easy to add inconsistencies to the server.
   * Deadlines, client requirements, etc. might push you to break some of the REST constraints which might end up on a mix of various architectures (e.g. RPC).

 This shows that building a proper REST API is not an easy task.
 There are some pitfalls on which the developing team might fall making the final result not being a REST API, losing some of the benefits provided by the REST constraints.